 Movements in the stock market can have a profound economic impact on the economy and everyday people.
 A collapse in share prices has the potential to cause widespread economic disruption.
 Most famously, the stock market crash of 1929 was a key factor in causing the great depression of the 1930s.
 Yet, daily movements in the stock market can also have less impact on the economy than we might imagine.
-During the great recession of 2009-13, the stock market performed quite strongly.
-This rise in share prices was rather misleading to the state of the economy.
-Also, a fall in share prices doesn’t necessarily cause an economic downturn.
-There is a saying:

 Stock markets have predicted 10 out of the last 3 recessions.

 For example, the stock market crash of 1987, didn’t cause any lasting economic damage. (though it did influence monetary policy.
-UK cut interest rates in fear the stock market crash would cause a recession.
+The UK cut interest rates in fear the stock market crash would cause a recession.
 Instead, low interest rates caused a boom.

 Plummeting share prices can make headline news.
 But, how much should we worry when share prices fall?
 How does it impact on the average consumer? and how does it affect the economy?

-Economic effects of the Stock Market
+Economic effects of the stock market

 1. Wealth effect